davidmarkclements/overload-protection/readme.md

 #### clientRetrySecs: 1

-By default, `overload-protection` will add a header to the 503 response called `Client-Retry`.
+By default, `overload-protection` will add a header to the 503 response called `Retry-After`.
 It's up to the client to honour this header, which instructs the client on how many seconds to wait between retries.
 Defaults to 1 seconds.